About Me

 The Stories

-These stories come from the diverse community that makeup the vibrant tapestry of a coastal town’s community.
+These stories come from the diverse community that makeup the vibrant tapestry of our coastal town.
 I have interviewed people from the Yazidi (Iraq) community, women fleeing the Taliban, Gumbaynggirr storytellers and doctors oppressed by the Apartheid.